-4. Put the bottle in an upright position.
-Remove the syringe from the centre opening of the bottle.
-Empty the medicine from the syringe into one of the dosing cups provided by pushing on the plunger (See Figure 3).
-Repeat these steps for the second dosing cup.
+4. Turn the bottle the right way up.
+Remove the pipette from the centre opening of the bottle.
+Empty the medicine from the pipette into one of the dosing cups provided by pushing on the plunger (see Figure 3).
+Repeat this step for the second dosing cup.
 Then add about 60 ml of water to each dosing cup (60 ml is about 4 tablespoons).

-5. Place the caps provided on the dosing cups and turn each cap clockwise (to the right) until it clicks and locks into its child-resistant position (See Figure 4).
-Rinse out the syringe with water.
+5. Place the caps provided on the dosing cups and turn each cap clockwise (to the right) until it clicks and locks into its child resistant position (see Figure 4).
+Rinse out the pipette with water.